DeMille/node-usbmux/README.md

 **detached** - _UDID {string}_ <br/>
 Fires when a USB device is detached

+**error** - _err {Error}_ <br/>
+Fires when the socket connection emits an error

 ### usbmux.getTunnel(devicePort[, options])
-Get a tunneled connection to port on device within a timeout period <br/>
+Get a tunneled connection to port on a device within a timeout period.<br/>
-Returns a promise that resolves a net.Socket connection to the requested port
+Resolves a net.Socket connection to the requested port.

+If no device UDID is specified in the options, `getTunnel` will try to connect to the first device it can find.

 - devicePort {integer} - Destination port on device
 - options {object}